mattsemar/dsp-personal-logistics/readme.md

 Click the `Install with Mod Manager` link above.
 Make sure dependencies are installed, when prompted

 ## Changelog

+#### v2.4.0
+Feature: added messages to the incoming items area for items that are being loaded from the Buffer into the inventory (see the 'Incoming Item Notifications') for more detail

 #### v2.3.0
 Feature: added numerical indicators to Requests window icons to make it easier to tell what is requested/banned at a glance